-Bank seeking High Court permission to serve bankruptcy proceedings on developer
+Ulster Bank wants High Court permission to serve its Irish bankruptcy proceedings on developer Sean Dunne in this jurisdiction a judge was told today.

 Mr Dunne, who is now living in America, has already filed for bankruptcy in the US .